-Benazir Bhutto's Daughters Slam Musharraf for Accusing Their Father of Her Murder
+Benazir Bhutto's Daughters Slam Musharraf for Accusing Their Father of her Murder

 In a series of tweets, Benazir’s daughter Aseefa B Zardari said that it was indeed Musharraf who ran away after her mother was assassinated.

-New Delhi: Hours after former Pakistan President Prervez Musharraf accused Asif Ali Zardari of getting his wife Benazir Bhutto killed, Benazir’s daughters come out in support of their father and accused Musharraf of blaming the victim.
+New Delhi: Hours after former Pakistan President Pervez Musharraf accused Asif Ali Zardari of getting his wife Benazir Bhutto killed, Benazir’s daughters have come out in support of their father and accused Musharraf of blaming the victim.

 In a series of tweets, Benazir’s daughter Aseefa B Zardari said that it was indeed Musharraf who ran away after her mother was assassinated.

-Following her sister, Bhaktawar B Zardari also took to Twitter and slammed Musharraf, who was the President when her mother was killed.
+Following her sister, Bhaktawar B Zardari, also took to Twitter and slammed Musharraf, who was the PM when her mother was killed.

-At the time of filing of this report, there was no responses from Zardari or his son Bilawal Bhutto Zardari.
+At the time of filing of this report, there were no responses from Zardari or his son Bilawal Bhutto Zardari.

 In a series of tweets, Benazir’s daughter Aseefa B Zardari said that it was indeed Musharraf who ran away after her mother was assassinated.

+Disgusted & appalled by media houses that are giving attention to this murderer, who ran away. #Shame #ArrestMusharraf— Aseefa B Zardari (@AseefaBZ) September 21, 2017

-Following her sister, Bhaktawar B Zardari also took to Twitter and slammed Musharraf, who was the President when her mother was killed.
+Following her sister, Bhaktawar B Zardari, also took to Twitter and slammed Musharraf, who was the PM when her mother was killed.

+👇 & he ran away crying like a coward. #Musharraf too busy on golf courses please come to Pakistan & face real courts #ArrestMusharraf https://t.co/Uqk41y9Ypd— Bakhtawar B-Zardari (@BakhtawarBZ) September 21, 2017

-At the time of filing of this report, there was no responses from Zardari or his son Bilawal Bhutto Zardari.
+At the time of filing of this report, there were no responses from Zardari or his son Bilawal Bhutto Zardari.

 Video Wall